isle-project/isle-editor/docs/components/data-explorer.md

 # Data Explorer

 This component is used by students to briefly summarize data as it is presented and perform various statistical tests.
 This component may be used as a standalone feature in a lesson.
+If you wish to allow students the ability to import a `.csv` file, set the `'data` option to be `false`.

 #### Example